martdegraaf/martdegraaf.github.io/src/blog/content/posts/productivity-guilt/index.md

 After I shut down my computer, I will say to myself: "I did a great job today."
 {{< /quoteblock >}}

-## Discipline

-Work on habits regarding your work.
-Habits will help you to regulate working hours and feel productive.
-Some tips I have gathered are:

-- Start and end your workday at the same time.
-- Make sure you have a dedicated workspace.
-- Shut down your computer at the end of the workday.

-In the book 'Tiny Habits' by BJ Fogg, he talks about the MAUI habit.
-This habit is saying when your feet touch the floor in the morning: "It's going to be a great day.".
-This helps you to start your day with a positive mindset.

-I suggest another habit to enclose your working day.
-I will try and make this my habit:

-{{< quoteblock >}}
-After I shut down my computer, I will say to myself: "I did a great job today."
-{{< /quoteblock >}}

 ## Final thoughts

 I am still struggling with this feeling.
 If this is what people mean by Work-Life balance, I have to learn daily to balance this correctly.